 There are lots of reasons to choose life over death.
-Even in the most dire of times, it is worth the work to stay alive.
+Even in the direst of times, it is worth the work to stay alive.
 And even more so if you’re a dad, like Chuy.
 Unfortunately, those reasons aren’t always obvious.
 Sometimes just sitting down and making a list of reasons to live is a task worth doing.
 If you’re having trouble getting started… start small, or make it up.
 Your brain will come along for the ride eventually.

 Links and Resources

 IF you prefer watching to listening.
 This episode is also available on video for members of our Patreon community

-If you suspect your relationship with alcohol is causing damage to your body, and your relationships and would like to stop before you are diagnosed of a deadly disease like cirrhosis of the liver,
+If you suspect your relationship with alcohol is causing damage to your body, and your relationships and would like to stop before you are diagnosed with a deadly disease like cirrhosis of the liver,